 Interested in Becoming a Sentinel Provider?

-Influenza viruses are constantly changing which requires ongoing collection and characterization of the strains.
-By reporting weekly influenza-like illness data and sending respiratory specimens to the VRDL for laboratory testing, sentinel providers play a critical role in state and national influenza surveillance.
-Your participation enables us to monitor the impact of influenza and helps to guide prevention and control policies, vaccine strain selection, and recommendations for patient care.
+By reporting weekly ILI data and sending respiratory specimens to the VRDL for laboratory testing, sentinel providers play a critical role in state and national influenza and other respiratory virus surveillance.
+Your participation enables us to monitor the impact of influenza and other respiratory viruses and helps to guide prevention and control policies, vaccine strain selection, and recommendations for patient care.

 Providers of any specialty (e.g., family practice, internal medicine, pediatrics, infectious diseases) in any type of practice (e.g., private practice, public health clinic, urgent care center, emergency room, university student health center) are eligible to be sentinel providers.
 In addition, sentinel providers may be physicians, nurse practitioners or physician assistants.